Credit pictures by: Archivio Ferdy Quarteroni

 We offer online training classes to give students/volunteers the chance to strengthen their skills and knowledge about unique cultural assets, and become Knowledge Seekers.

-The ITKIF Internship Program seeks to give participants broad exposure to the realities of the different projects carried out by the foundation.
+The CK F Internship Program seeks to give participants broad exposure to the realities of the different projects carried out by the foundation.
 Interns will have unique opportunities to interact with Knowledge Keepers, teachers, communities, local organizations, and contribute to highlight the unique assets of a territory.